drufball/sw-content-indexing/EXPLAINER.md

     {
  		    url: "sw-contents.example.com/videos",
  		    content-type: "video",
- 		    sources: ["example1", "example2"]
+ 		    sources: ["cached-video-1.mp4", "cached-video-2.mp4"]
  	  },
  	  {
  		    url: "sw-contents.example.com/articles",
  		    content-type: "text",
- 		    sources: ["example3", "example4"]
+ 		    sources: ["cached-article-1.html", "cached-article-2.html"]
  	  }
 ]
 ```

-The sources array could be extended to specify things like preview thumbnails, explainer text, etc.
+Instead of returning strings, the sources array could return JSON objects specifying additional meta data like preview thumbnails, explainer text, etc.

 A browser (or any site collaborating via foreign fetch) would poll the `offline_url` when constructing its offline content viewer.

 __Pros:__
 - Minimal API surface area additions to manifest or SW
 - Works with foreign fetch
-- Robust by default against content deletion or changes
+- Robust against content deletion or changes
+- Code simplicity: developer only has to maintain one method and does not have to explicitly track resources.

 __Cons:__
 - Browsers that want to track offline content for many sites would have to poll several service workers